RIA03B/CustomerManager/README.md

 ### Weekly Meeting

-.
-Use this Microsoft Teams:
+Meeting at 6:00 pm  on Microsoft Teams.